SartazAnsari/music-store-analysis/README.md

 10. `playlist_track_tbl`
 11. `invoice_line_tbl`

+## Prerequisites
+1. MySQL Server: Download and install from [mysql.com](https://dev.mysql.com/downloads/mysql/).
+2. Any MySQL client or Code editor that supports MySQL through plugins or extensions.

 ## Setup Instructions
 1. Ensure you have MySQL Server 8.3 or higher installed on your system.
 2. Open MySQL Workbench or any MySQL client tool.